lchaboud-restlet/apispark-database-update/README.md

 Update Cassandra and Solr
 =========================

-Download ZIP of this project, add scripts for Cassandra and Solr, configure and execute ```update.sh```
+Download ZIP of this Github project, add scripts for Cassandra and Solr, configure and execute ```update.sh```

 Add scripts for Cassandra and Solr
 -------